MultiCraft/repixture/mods/rp_mobs/API.md

 In this mod, a "mob" refers a non-player entity with added capabilities like physics and a task queue.
 Mobs can be used to implement things like animals or monsters.

-### Tasks, microtasks and the task queue
+### Tasks, microtasks and task queues

 The heart of this mod are tasks.
 A task is a single defined goal that a mob has to achieve in some manner.
 Every task can either succeed or fail.
-Tasks are organized in a task queue.
-Normally, mobs try to complete tasks in the order they appear in the queue.
 Tasks include high-level goals such as "find and eat food", "flee from the player", "kill the player", "roam randomly", etc.

 Additionally, every task consists of a number of microtasks.
 These are intended for more low-level and simple activities such as "go to point XYZ", "jump", "attack in direction A".

-To use tasks, they must be initialized by calling `rp_mobs.init_tasks` in `on_activate` and be handled by calling `rp_mobs.handle_tasks` in `on_step`.
+To use tasks, they must be initialized by calling `rp_mobs.init_tasks` in `on_activate` and be handled (i.e. executed) every step by calling `rp_mobs.handle_tasks` in `on_step`.

+Finally, task queues organize the execution of tasks.
+A task queue is a sequence of tasks that get executed in order.
+Tasks get automatically removed from the queue once finished.
+Task queues also optionally have a `decider` function which is called every time the task queue is empty.

+A mob can have any number of task queues active at a time.
+While tasks and microtasks are executed sequentially, task queues run in parrallel.

+Task queues, tasks and microtask form a tree-like structure, like so:

+    Task queue 1
+    |
+    `- Task 1
+       |
+       `- Microtask 1
+       `- Microtask 2
+    |
+    `- Task 2
+       `- Microtask 1
+       `- Microtask 2

+So on the top level, you have task queues, which consist of tasks, which in turn consist of microtasks.

 ### Physics and movement